BOAT, SWIM, CAMP, VACATION, VIEW MANCHAUG POND!

-Please note that no parking is available at the scenic overlook, at the private residence, or at the stable.
-We ask that all visitors to the overlook and neighboring Waters Farm respect the neighborhood and the space: no climbing or sitting on the dry stone walls, no walking on the shed roof, nor entering the neighboring private driveways at the home, the private stables, or private gardens.
-Public parking is only available at Waters Farm Living History Museum (across the street at red house with white trim.)
+When visiting, PLEASE, no climbing or sitting on the dry stone walls, no walking on the shed roof, nor entering the neighboring private driveways at the home, the private stables, or private gardens.
+Public parking is available just across the road at Waters Farm Living History Museum homestead, the red colonial house with white trim.

 Of utmost importance is:

 - the preservation of our wild areas which are priority habitat for protected and endangered species.*

 - the safety of the horses in residence at the stable.

 - and the respect of the neighbors and the land-use policies of abutting property owners.

 On the western hillside of Manchaug Pond, the State has designated a large area as Priority Habitat for endangered species which encompasses the Beaton Farm property ponds, shoreline and some of the forested wetlands parcels in both Sutton and Douglas.